survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 ### Entry Points

-The entry points describe how the package should resolve to your source based on the context in which it's being used.
+The entry points describe how the package should resolve to your source when used from Node or bundler context for example.

 **package.json**